lvxn0va/catarse_stripe/README.md

           p= @user.stripe_userid
           ...

 This will create a button in the User/settings tab to connect to the catarse_stripe auth and get a UserID, Secretkey and PublicKey for the User/Project Owner.
-To copy those keys to the matchin columns in the projects table.

-Add this to the bottom of app/controllers/projects_controller.rb:
+You'll then need to copy those keys to the matchin columns in the projects table.
+You can do this automatically when a created project is loaded by adding this to the bottom of app/controllers/projects_controller.rb:

     def check_for_stripe_keys
       if @project.stripe_userid.nil?